jedrm/MediaGrapher/README.md

 # MediaGrapher

-Command-line interface program to convert images into Matplotlib graph.
+Open-source command-line interface program to convert images and videos into Matplotlib graph.
 Uses Canny edge detection algorithm and Potrace edge detection to graph Bezier curves on Matplotlib graph.

 ## Setup